Sygikal/ClientList/README.md

 # ClientList
-A list of every 1.8.8/9 hacked client that has ever existed
+A list of every 1.8.8/9 blatant or ghost client that has ever existed

 (Name | Developer(s) | Website(s))